IBM-Cloud/docs/services/mobileaccess/custom-auth-android.md

 ## AuthenticationContext interface
 {: #custom-android-authcontext}

 The `AuthenticationContext` is supplied as an argument to the `onAuthenticationChallengeReceived` method of a custom `AuthenticationListener`.
-You must collect credentials and use the `AuthenticationContext` methods to either return credentials to {{site.data.keyword.amashort}} Client SDK or report a failure.
+You must collect credentials and use the `AuthenticationContext` methods to either return credentials to {{site.data.keyword.amashort}} client SDK or report a failure.
 Use one of the following methods.

 ```Java
 void submitAuthenticationChallengeAnswer(JSONObject answer);